Skip to content

 Comments regarding 2019: In 2019, it was discovered that at least one municipality had a practice of registering one cause per notification - also in those instances where several causes were the case.
 The formulation regarding the correct practice of indicating the causes of a given notification has been clarified in the Executive Order on Transmission of Data in the Social Policy Area and communicated to the municipalities.
 It is therefore expected that this cause of underestimation will be minimal in the future.

 In 2019, Statistics Denmark has been made aware that at least one municipality (Randers Municipality) registers notifications of concern in 2 different departments, resulting in one department not reporting their notifications of concern to Statistics Denmark during the whole period.
-The overall amount of notifications for Randers Municipality is therefore underestimated as follows: 2016: 41, 2017: 19, 2018: 32, 2019: 39, 2020: 78, 2021: 70.
+The overall amount of notifications for Randers Municipality in 2019 is therefore underestimated by 39 notifications.

 In 2019, Statistics Denmark has been made aware that notifications of concern regarding Læsø Municipality in the period 2016-2018, were calculated as notifications from Frederikshavn Municipality.
 The number of these is low, and the error is/will be corrected in the future.